hslam/stats/README.md

 # stats
-Stats is written in Golang using for benchmark
+Stats is written in golang using for benchmark

 ## Get started